Are we surprised to find SMBHs with JWST at z > 9?: Great expectations and amazing confirmations

 The metallicities of the two systems clearly reflect their different degree of evolution, being $\simeq 0.08 Z_\odot$ in the EL model, and a factor $\sim 1.6$ smaller in the SE model.
 Cloudy models with $f = 0.05$ provide $A_{\rm V} = 0.3 - 0.6$, in good agreement with the value inferred for CEERS-1019 \citep[$0.4\pm 0.2$;][]{larson2023}.
 The only exception is the host galaxy in the EL model (dashed line in the upper panel), for which we show the SED with attenuation $A_{\rm V}=1.0$, obtained assuming $f = 0.1$.
 For a filling factor $f < 0.1$ ($A_{\rm V} < 1.0$) the continuum emission of this stellar component exceeds NIRCam observations at $\lambda < 3.5 \mu$m.

 We find that the SE model, where the flux density is dominated by the accreting BH, provides a poor fit to the observed photometry of CEERS-1019.
-This conclusion generally applies to SE candidates with comparable BH mass and luminosity, and supports the interpretation provided by \citet{larson2023}, i.e. that stellar emission comprises between $\sim 80 - 99.5\%$ of the UV/optical flux, depending on the adopted AGN template.
+This conclusion generally applies to SE candidates with comparable BH mass and luminosity, and supports the interpretation provided by \citet{larson2023}, i.e. that - if CEERS-1019 hosts an AGN - the emission from the host galaxy comprises between $\sim 80 - 99.5\%$ of the UV/optical flux, depending on the adopted AGN template.

+We also explore the possibility that CEERS-1019 does not host an AGN, i.e. that the 2.3 $\sigma$ detection of the H$\beta$ broad line component is not confirmed by future observations.
+In this case, we select from CAT simulated galaxies at $z \simeq 9$ systems with stellar masses and star formation rates consistent with the values inferred by \citet{larson2023}, without imposing any additional condition on the nuclear BH mass and luminosity.
+In the SE model, all the selected galaxies host nuclear BHs with masses ${\rm log}(M_{\rm BH}/M_\odot) = 7.4 - 8.5$, and $\lambda_{\rm Edd} = 0.009 - 0.03$, i.e. more massive and less active than inferred by \citet{larson2023}.
+In the EL model, we find that $\simeq 10\%$ of the selected galaxies host nuclear BHs that have properties similar to the system shown in the top-panel of Fig. \ref{fig:ceersSED}, while the rest of the sample host smaller (${\rm log}(M_{\rm BH}/M_\odot) = 5.25 - 6.5$), and less luminous BHs ($\lambda_{\rm Edd} = 0.03 - 0.3$).